driusan/de/README.md

 ## Features

-* Syntax highlighting (currently only Go and some basic markdown.)
+* Syntax highlighting (currently only Go and PHP with some basic markdown.)
 * vi-like keybindings and philosophy.
 * acme-like mouse bindings and philosophy.
 * Ability to write plugins in Go.
 See [PLUGINS.md](PLUGINS.md).